AI Legal

 Zachariah Crabill, JD

-FAIIR stands for Fairness, Accountability, Impact assessment, Informed consent, and Risk management.
-It is the compliance framework we built at Available Law to help Colorado businesses meet — and go past — the requirements of the new Colorado AI Act (SB 26-189), without drowning in legalese or six-figure consulting engagements.
+FAIIR is the Foundation for AI Integrity & Regulation — the compliance framework we built at Available Law around five pillars: Fitness for Purpose, Accountability, Integrity of Data, Informed Use, and Risk Management.
+It exists to help Colorado businesses meet — and go past — the requirements of the new Colorado AI Act (SB 26-189), without drowning in legalese or six-figure consulting engagements.

 SB 26-189 creates obligations for businesses that deploy covered ADMT— automated decision-making technology that materially influences a consequential decision about a consumer.
 The statute tells you what to disclose, when to send notices, and how to handle adverse outcomes — but it leaves the operational details (who reviews what, what to document, how to monitor for disparate impact) to the deployer.
 FAIIR fills that gap and adds best-practice pillars the statute doesn't require but that any well-run business should have anyway.